WARNING: The following article contains spoilers for RWBY

 That’s probably the most interesting thing about Maria – she’s already near the end of her own story.
 While we do get a brief flashback to her tenure as a legendary Huntress, we only really know Maria as she is now – the old woman who has lived with so much regret.
 She hates how she ultimately fled and hid herself away, afraid of being found and attacked again.
 It goes to show that even powerful warriors like her can be vulnerable and scared.
 In a way, her meeting Ruby was a bit of a blessing, because now she’s found someone that she can teach and pass her own knowledge onto.
 She may not be able to fight anymore, but she’s found a way to start helping people again.

 It’s subtle, but Maria was in a dour place as well at the beginning of the volume and, like everyone else, was able to pull herself out of it and is motivated to keep up the good fight.
-I’m not expecting her to get major focus or development in the future but she’s such a delight to watch, I’d be fine with her taking a backseat to the young heroes.
+I’m not expecting her to get major focus or development in the future but she’s such a delight to watch, I’d be fine with her remaining as an ally.

 Positive: Qrow’s Arc